Digital copy

 A digital copy is a commercially distributed computer file containing a media product such as a film or music album.
 The term contrasts this computer file with the physical copy (typically a DVD, Blu-ray, Blu-ray 3D, or Ultra HD Blu-ray disc) with which the digital copy is usually offered as part of a bundle.
-It allows the disc's purchaser to acquire a single copy of the film on digital device such as a personal computer, smartphone, tablet computer, or digital media player, and view it on those devices without requiring access to the physical media.
-"Digital copy" is also commonly referred to as "Digital HD" (where it is referencing a high-definition or UHD digital copy).
+It allows the disc's purchaser to acquire a single copy of the film on a digital device such as a personal computer, smartphone, tablet computer, or digital media player, and view it on those devices without requiring access to the physical media.
+"Digital copy" is also commonly referred to as "digital HD" (where it is referencing a high-definition or UHD digital copy).

 Features

 There are three types of a digital copy.
 The first is a copy made in advance and included on the disc.
 The second is created dynamically from the DVD content itself.
 In both scenarios the publisher decides which content, formats, digital rights management (DRM) systems and technical parameters are used for the Digital Copy.
 Digital Copy systems based on existing pre-generated files are less flexible than dynamic transcoding solutions.
 The third version is an alphanumeric code included on a slip of paper within the physical film's keep case, which is typed in and redeemed at an online portal which allows the customer to download the film at the store of their choice, using their own bandwidth, or stream it through a cloud service at the time of viewing as part of a retailer's digital locker where the customer retains permanent access to the film's digital file.

 In the past with the first two types, the digital copy files based on existing files included only the main audio track (often only stereo) and no subtitles, compared to the multiple audio tracks and multiple subtitle options available from DVD and Blu-ray.
 Also, the quality was limited by the bitrate used to encode the file which is typically relatively low and not adjusted to the device to be transferred to.
 Bonus features were also unavailable for the most part until online movie stores were able to include them as bonus files with the download.

 Digital copy files based on transcoding solutions can use the correct audio track and subtitle based on the user's location or choice and individually create the digital copy based on the target device properties (video and audio bitrate, display resolution, aspect ratio and device utilize for viewing the copy).

 Most often, digital copy solutions mainly offered Apple iTunes files with their respective DRM services, with Windows Media with Windows Media DRM and FairPlay also used, but due to the latter's lack of success in the market, most digital copies utilized iTunes.
 Other solutions also provided support for Sony PlayStation Portable and pre-smartphone age feature phones using 3GP video files and Open Mobile Alliance DRM.
 Some publishers limited their digital copies to Microsoft operating systems and devices.